 In this article, we are going to talk about two important Chinese question particles: 呢 ne and 吗 ma.
 What is 吗 ma?
 And what is 呢 ne?
 In short, 吗 ma is used to ask a yes-no question.
 And the meaning of 呢 ne is asking a “how about…” bounce back question.
 Let’s start!

 What does 呢 ne mean? 呢 ne is a Chinese question particle that is used in a question responding to another question. 呢 ne also can be used in questions related to a statement.
 It immediately follows, like the English phrase “how, how about, or what about.”
 We place “呢 ne” at the end of the sentence.

 B: 我很好，你呢？ Wǒ hěn hǎo, nǐ ne?

-After B answers A’s question, he asks “你呢nǐ ne,” which means how about you.
-It makes the question bouncing back to A. A may answer “我很好 Wǒ hěn hǎo” as well.
+(After B answers A’s question, he asks “你呢 nǐ ne,” which means how about you.
+It makes the question bounce back to A. A may answer “我很好 Wǒ hěn hǎo” as well.)

-Same as examples 1, A says a statement and would like to know if the person she is talking to if they are the same or opposite opinion.
-So the question bounces back to the topic of food.
+(Same as example 1, A says a statement and would like to know whether the person she is talking to has the same or an opposite opinion.
+So, the question bounces back to the topic of food.)